 George Orr is a perfectly ordinary man with one problem.
 Namely, when he wakes up from dreams, he knows that things are different.
 His dreams change the past and present, leaving him with the memories of the old and new realities, but no one but him notices.

 He goes to see a psychiatrist, Dr. Haber, who, while dismissing his claims as delusions of grandeur, has a machine that may focus his dreams, curing his problems.
 Except that once Dr. Haber discovers that Orr's dreams can indeed change reality, he has no intention of curing him.
 Instead, he decides to harness Orr's dreams to shape reality into what he feels will be a perfect world.

 The world changes bit by bit while Haber tries to create his utopia, passing through many classic dystopian sci-fi ideas in the process.
 Orr suspects what Haber is up to, and tries to stop the doctor from using him to warp reality.
-But then things get a lot worse.
-And a lot weirder
+Then things get a lot worse, and a lot weirder.

 This novel provides examples of:

 - Alternate Universe: Each time Orr dreams, the world is shifted into one.

 - Anti-Villain: Haber, although YMMV

 - Apocalypse How: Of various sorts.
 All of the following are involved in at least one reality: global climate change due to pollution, overpopulation and food shortages, a third World War, nukes, widespread radiation sickness, global plague which kills upwards of 5 billion people, aliens (complete with space battles, a moon base, and an invasion), a goddamn volcano, and whatever weirdness The Break is.